Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 }
 ```

-The `ksys_sync` function is exactly the same as the `sync` system call, as can be seen
+As a side note, the `ksys_sync` function is simply called when the
-in the definition found right below this one
+system call `sync` is used.

 [fs/sync.c:111](https://elixir.bootlin.com/linux/v6.9.9/source/fs/sync.c#L111)
 ```